-One of the best ways to introduce real-time video communication to the classroom through virtual field trips, “mystery” visitors, and other means.
+One of the best ways to introduce real-time video communication to the classroom is through virtual field trips, “mystery” visitors, and other means.

 It is an outstanding social learning network for smartphone applications that facilitates “flipped” learning effectively.

-It is by far one of the most successful and one of the best social networking sites for students.
+It is by far one of the most successful and best social networking sites for students.
 This micro-tweeting platform is popular around the world, particularly in education (search hashtags #edchat, #edtech, #flipclass, and so on).
 Furthermore, with the upcoming parental controls, Twitter is becoming a more realistic choice for educators on a daily basis.

 It is a popular social media for students network that links teachers, caregivers, and educators.
 This is accomplished by teamwork, which includes the opportunity to exchange documents and form communities.
 In addition, this website provides high-level education for students searching for tutors online or to read.

 1. What are the 3 most popular social networks?